hannahyklee/hannahyklee.github.io/docs/_posts/2025-03-09-years-in-running.md

 ---
 <br>

-There's a lot I could do with the data I've collected over the years.
-Here, I'm starting with my mileage stacked across 5 years, inspired in part by GitHub and an old [Wait But Why blog post](https://waitbutwhy.com/2014/05/life-weeks.html) that I remember from time to time.
-As of March 10, 2025, you can tell that 2024 was my biggest year of running yet; I took some time off at the end of 2023 when I was injured; I switched my long run day from Saturday (2022) to Sunday (2024).
+Inspired in part by GitHub and an old [Wait But Why blog post](https://waitbutwhy.com/2014/05/life-weeks.html) that I remember from time to time, here's the last five years of my running history.
+As of March 2025, you can tell that 2024 was my biggest year of running yet; I took some time off at the end of 2023 when I was injured; I switched my long run day from Saturday (2022) to Sunday (2024).
 I'll keep updating this periodically as I keep running and I'm excited to see how 2025 stacks up.

 <br>
 {% include running-heatmap.html %}